J Idioms

 - a person who can do many things

-We gave the man a job because we needed a jack-of-all-trades to look after the many repairs.
+We gave the man a job because we needed a jack-of-all-trades to look after the building repairs.

-- raise prices, raise something with a lifting device
+- to raise prices, to raise something with a lifting device

-The gas station jacked up their prices during the snow storm.
+The gas station jacked up their gas prices during the storm.

-We jacked up the car so we could change the tire.
+We jacked up the car so that we could change the tire.

 jam on the brakes

-- quickly put the brakes on in a car to stop
+- to quickly put the brakes on to stop a car or truck etc.

-He jammed on the brakes and was able to avoid hitting the child.
+I jammed on the brakes to avoid hitting the child.

 jam-packed